wongsitu/on-demand-environment/README.md

 ### TLDR:

 1. A pull request is created or updated
-2. A Github Action is triggered
-3. The Github Action creates a S3 bucket with the name of the branch and bucket policy to allow public access to the bucket
+2. The Github Action is triggered and creates a S3 bucket with the name of the branch and bucket policy to allow public access to the bucket
-4. The Github Action uploads the build content file of the branch to the S3 bucket
+3. The Github Action uploads the build content file of the branch to the S3 bucket
-6. The Github Action creates a comment on the pull request with the url of the S3 bucket
+4. The Github Action creates a comment on the pull request with the url of the S3 bucket
-7. When the pull request is merged/closed the Github Action deletes the S3 bucket
+5. When the pull request is merged/closed the Github Action deletes the S3 bucket

 ### Not clear enough?